Summer Courses Details

 We can arrange bed and breakfast accommodation for you.
 Our students stay in private homes and farmhouses in or near the village.
 Alternatives are camping, hotels and inns.
 (Lists can be supplied on request.)

-The fee for the course, which includes all finished pots, refreshments and lunch , is £460.
-A non-returnable deposit of £90 is payable on booking, the balance being due one month before your date of arrival.
+The fee for the June and July course, which includes all finished pots, refreshments and lunch , is £500.
+The August course is £560 A non-returnable deposit of £100.00 is payable on booking, the balance being due one month before your date of arrival.
 Cheques (in sterling) should be made payable to J. D. Phillips.
-Electronic payments can be arranged.
+Electronic payments preferred.

 Worlds smallest wood fired kiln?